Prepaid Subscriptions

 The prepaid schedule on a contract

-Open any prepaid subscription in Contracts and you'll see a Prepaid schedule card listing the planned delivery dates in the paid batch — each one is a shipment the customer has already paid for.
+Open any prepaid subscription in Subscriptions and you'll see a Prepaid schedule card listing the planned delivery dates in the paid batch.
+Each one is a shipment the customer has already paid for.
 You can reschedule an individual prepaid delivery from there if a customer needs a date moved.

 Combining prepaid with specific renewal dates